Stocks move broadly higher following big job gains in March - WTMJ

 Both employment and the services industry have been lagging other areas of the economy throughout the recovery.
 Analysts have said that both need to show signs of growth in order for the recovery to remain on track.
 COVID-19 and the potential for a spike in cases remains a concern, but the strong rollout of vaccinations is making an eventual return to normal for many people seem clearer and closer.

-“The jobs report underscored the rebound in the labor market,” said Quincy Krosby, chief market strategist at Prudential Financial.
-“The only thing that can stymie this rebound, this recovery, will be that COVID-19 launches another wave.”

-The gains were broad Monday, with nearly every sector rising.
-Companies that stand to benefit from a broader reopening of the economy and economic growth also did well.
-Norwegian Cruise Line jumped 7.2% for the biggest gain in the S&P 500 as it seeks permission to restart cruises out of U.S. ports in July with a vaccination requirement for passengers and crew members.
-Rival Carnival rose 4.8% and Royal Caribbean gained 3.5%.

 Technology stocks powered much of the gains Monday.
-Apple rose 2.1% and Microsoft gained 2.5%.
-Tesla surprised investors with a report that vehicle deliveries doubled during the first quarter.
-Its shares surged 5.1%.
+Apple rose 2.5% and Microsoft gained 2.9%.
+Tesla climbed 5.6% following its encouraging report on vehicle deliveries.

-Energy companies lagged the broader market as crude oil prices fell, including a 4.6% slide in the price of U.S. crude.
-Occidental Petroleum dropped 6.9% and Marathon Oil slid 5%.

 Treasury yields were mostly lower.
 The yield on the 10-year Treasury note, which influences interest rates on mortgages and other consumer loans, slipped to 1.71% from 1.72% last last week.